Business Setup in Oman & Company Formation Services

 Can a foreign investor own 100% of a company in Oman?

-How do I open a corporate bank account in Oman?
+When can I open a corporate bank account in Oman?

 Do I need VAT registration in Oman from day one?